wmcclatchey/wmcclatchey/README.md

 - 👋 Hi, I’m William McClatchey
-- 👀 I’m interested in understanding the3 screts oif  the universe
+- 👀 I’m interested in understanding the secrets of  the universe
 - 🌱 I’m currently learning Python, InstallAnywhere
 - 💞️ I’m looking to collaborate on Python automation
 - 📫 How to reach me - william.a.mcclatchey@intel.com